7 superb places to dine out in Darwin

 Visit Hanuman Restaurant.

-Lounging along the Darwin esplanade like a languid tourist, this restaurant is popular with both visitors and locals.
-Owned by Brisbane beef baron John Kilroy, whose Cha Cha Char Wine Bar & Grill is one of the Queensland capital’s most renowned places for a steak, it’s little wonder the Darwin version is equally as popular.
+This newly opened restaurant offers the finer side of dining in the upstairs area of the beautifully renovated heritage-listed Admiralty House – located on the corner of Knuckey Street and the Esplanade.
+Darwin Club is the sister restaurant of Char, owned by Brisbane beef baron John Kilroy, whose Cha Cha Char Wine Bar & Grill is one of the Queensland capital’s most renowned places for a steak – it’s little wonder the Darwin version is equally as popular.

 More articles like this...